rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 <img src="images/psat-cli/psat_v1.0.0_cli_download_button_2024-06-17.png" alt="PSAT Export Files" />

 >[!NOTE]
->When exporting files without a specified output directory (using the `out-dir` flag), relative paths are used.
+>When exporting files without a specified output directory (using the `--out-dir` flag), relative paths are used.
 If the path doesn't exist, it will be created.

 The exported reports contain the following files: